jlaroche/Documentation-en/docs/Data-Documentation/semantic_engine.md

 ---
 layout: default
-title: Semantic Engine
+title: Write a schema
 parent: Data Documentation
-nav_order: 1
+nav_order: 3
 ---

-# Documenting Data
+# Write a schema
 {: .no_toc }

 ## Table of Contents